webman-php/webman-manual/resource/doc/en/install.md

 * PHP >= 7.2
 * [Composer](https://getcomposer.org/) >= 2.0

-### 1. Project Creation
+### 1. Create Project

 ```php
 composer create-project workerman/webman
 ```

-### 2. Running
+### 2. Run

-Navigate to the webman directory
+Enter the webman directory

 #### For Windows Users
-Double click on `windows.bat` or run `php windows.php` to start.
+Double-click `windows.bat` or run `php windows.php` to start

 > **Note**
 > If there is an error, it is likely that some functions are disabled.
-Refer to [function disable check](others/disable-function-check.md) to enable them.
+Refer to [Function Disable Check](others/disable-function-check.md) to remove the disable setting

 #### For Linux Users
 Run in `debug` mode (for development and debugging)